lchsk/xstarter/README.md

 **xstarter is an application launcher for Linux**

-It lives in terminal and works well with tiling window manages (e.g. xmonad, i3 etc).
+It lives in terminal and works well with tiling window managers (e.g. xmonad, i3 etc).

 Current version: 0.6.0